JohnCalhoun/weather-api-demo/docs/markdown/doc.md

     zip_code="75094"

-    # Load API from a config file ie DONT PUT IN CODE
+    # Load API from a config file because DONT PUT IN CODE!
     with open("./config.yml", 'r') as ymlfile:
         cfg = yaml.safe_load(ymlfile)